byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 ### The Finder class

-Now we ensemble all the pieces together.
+Now we assemble all the pieces.
-We need to create a class, inherit from ``ExampleFinder``, define a ``target`` attribute and implement few methods:
+We need to create a class, inherit from ``ExampleFinder``, define a ``target`` attribute and implement a few methods:

 ```python
 >>> from byexample.finder import ExampleFinder